flamy-brave/brave-sync-docker-autobuild/README.md

 This is a fork that should have Docker autobuilds so that I (or you) don't have to build them manually.

-I've also modified the [`docker-compose.yml`](https://github.com/flamy-brave/brave-sync-docker-autobuild/blob/master/docker-compose.yml)
+I've also modified the [`docker-compose.yml`](https://github.com/flamy-brave/brave-sync-docker-autobuild/blob/master/docker-compose.yml) which should be all you need to run it.

 <br>
 <br>